ProjectRobert/robert/README.md

 I will keep a lot of issues open, any issues will be very small, without the need to understand completely and deeply the whole project, a fun 30 minutes of code.

-Those issues will be label as ["pomodoro"][pomodoro].
+Those issues will be label as ["Pomodoro"][pomodoro].

-Whoever can code some clojure should take less than 30 minutes to complete a "pomodoro" issues.
+Whoever can code some clojure should take less than 30 minutes to complete a "pomodoro" issues, otherwise it means that I wasn't able to manage the complexity of those issues.

 ## State of the project